 using CopyTrans Cloudly

-If you got yourself an iPhone driven by its intuitive interface, you are going to like this: CopyTrans Cloudly is easy to navigate and can upload big amounts of data to iCloud in just a couple of clicks.
+If you got yourself an iPhone driven by its intuitive interface, you would like this: CopyTrans Cloudly is easy to navigate and can upload large amounts of data to iCloud in just a couple of clicks.
 Besides, Cloudly is the only app to help you out if you need to recover your permanently deleted photos.

-Upload HEIC, JPEG, PNG images to iCloud in great numbers.
+✓ Upload HEIC, JPEG, and PNG images to iCloud in great numbers.

 Here is what you need to do to backup photos to iCloud: